rafaelquines/ledrun/README.md

 // Require package
 var LedRun = require('ledrun');

-// Define a pin that led is connected on Raspberry PI var ledRunPin = 26;
+// Define a GPIO number that led is connected on Raspberry PI var ledRunPin = 26;

 // Initialize package with led pin